danieltarazona/Inventario/readme.md

 - Category Card View
 - Products Card View
+- Search Bar
+- Query String Filter

-- Products Filter by Most Visit
+- Filter by Most Visit
-- Products Filter by Most Recently
+- Filter by Most Recently
-- Products Filter by Category
+- Filter by Category
-- Products Filter by Order By Desc
+- Filter by Order By Desc
 - Products to Cart
 - Cart Checkout
   - Cancel and Accept